KenSchae/documentation/Cheatsheets/docker.md

 ### Assign a Name:Tag to the image

-Assign a name and tag to the image because you are a responsible dev.
+Assign a name and tag to the image because you are not a barbarian.

 `docker build -t name:tag .`